gianlucatruda/aoc-2024/README.md

 ## Notes

 I'm explicitly telling `main.rs` which other filenames (e.g. `day1.rs`) to consider modules and import (e.g. `mod day1;`) and then calling the public `run()` function for each, which prints the answers using the input from `data/day1.txt` (which is different every day and unique per user).

+TODO: look into profiling tools for Rust.
+Line profiling?
+How can I see if I'm actually making my code better/faster once I have it working?